Demorro/Emscripten-CMake-Libraries-Minimal/README.md

 of it isolated from the rest of the codebase, for good project hygeine.

 When compiled normally, the project produces an `app`, which is a regular C++ application that calls functions from the libraries, and instantiates and passes a polymorphic interface.
-When compiled for WASM, the project instead compiled an `emscriptenbindings` project, which bundles the other libraries into a single static `.wasm`.
+When compiled for WASM, the project instead builds an `emscriptenbindings` project, which bundles the other libraries into a single static `.wasm`.
 An `index.html` file is provided at the root, to exercise this wasm, and demonstrate polymorphic behaviour across module boundarys functions as you would expect.

 This project is designed to serve as a jumping off point for quick experimentation, which I find myself needing to do quite regularly when maintaining larger emscripten applications, as not all assumptions from C++-land hold.